-Two lots of its dog and cat food are being recalled due to Salmonella and Listeria Monocytogenes contamination.
+Two lots of its dog and cat food are being recalled due to Salmonella and Listeria monocytogenes contamination.

 The North Carolina Department of Agriculture identified the contamination during routine testing, and only the lots listed above were affected.
 As of August 25, 2025, no illness was reported in dogs, cats, or humans related to the recall.

 A pet infected with Salmonella or Listeria can present as lethargic and have diarrhea or bloody diarrhea, fever, and vomiting.
-Some pets could also only present with decreased appetite, fever, and adnominal pain.
-It is possible for pets to also be otherwise healthy when they are infected but can be carriers and infect other animals or humans.
+Some pets could also only present with decreased appetite, fever, and abdominal pain.
+It is possible for pets to be otherwise healthy when they are infected but can be carriers and infect other animals or humans.
 Anyone whose pet ingested one of the affected lots should contact their veterinarian.

 RELATED: B. Braun Medical Inc issues voluntary recall of 1-L Lactated Ringer and saline